Moving to France with Babies and Toddlers

 Childcare for Really Young Children

 When your child is aged between 2.5 and 3 years of age and is free of nappies, he or she will become eligible to go to maternelle school in France.
-The école maternelle system, for us Brits is a truly remarkable opportunity for both parents and children alike.
+You may be asked for a carnet de santé, or your childs health records, don’t worry of you don’t have one, but if you are planning to stay for a few years, it’s advisable to request one.
+The école maternelle system is a truly remarkable opportunity for both parents and children alike.
 A colourful and friendly environment, école maternelle is a great place for your young child to start to mix with the kids they’ll spend the majority of their school life, assuming of course you don’t move.

 Normally attached to the local primary school, the maternelle is split into three sections: petite section, which is for kids aged 2.5 to 4; moyenne section, which is for kids aged 4-5 years and grande section, which is for 5 to 6 year olds.
 The whole notion of the maternelle is that it serves as the ‘apprenticeship’ for schooling and when kids leave maternelle, they’ll typically have learned the basics of reading, writing and arithmetic.